OCR-D/ocrd-website/site/en/setup.md

 You need to have [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-All OCR-D modules are also [published as Docker containers to DockerHub](https://hub.docker.com/u/ocrd).
-To find the docker image for a module, replace the `ocrd_` prefix with `ocrd/`:
+Many OCR-D modules are also [published as Docker containers to DockerHub](https://hub.docker.com/u/ocrd).
+To find the Docker image for a module, replace the `ocrd_` prefix with `ocrd/`:

 ```sh